aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/cut_new_release.rst

 - upload the release archives created in the ``dist/`` directory to the GitHub release page.

 - save the release as a draft.
 Use the previous release notes to create notes in the same style.
-  Ensure that the link to thirdparty source code is present.
+  Ensure that the link to third-party source code is present.

 - test the downloads.